wreimers/pagewatcher/README.md

 ```

 Provide the required environment variables through the service manager's protected
-environment or secrets facility, set the working directory explicitly, and arrange
-for automatic restart after unexpected process failures.
+environment or secrets facility and arrange for automatic restart after unexpected
+process failures.
+If relying on the default `.env`, set the service's working
+directory to the repository or deployment directory.
+Otherwise, set
+`PAGEWATCHER_ENV_FILE` to an absolute path so service startup does not depend on its
+working directory.

 Alternatively, schedule `pagewatcher check` with cron, launchd, or a systemd timer.
 SQLite persistence makes independent invocations safe, provided only one invocation